Find Affordable College Courses

 University Center, MI

 You’ll be in good company if you decide to attend Saginaw Valley State University.
 It ranked #4 on our 2023 Best Fine & Studio Arts Schools in Michigan list.
-Saginaw Valley State University is a moderately-sized public school located in the medium-sized suburb of University Center.
+Saginaw Valley State University is a medium-sized public school located in the medium-sized suburb of University Center.

 #5